General Equipment at Asbestos Exposure at VA Medical Center Lexington Leestown — Lexington, Kentucky: What Tradesmen Need to Know

 HVAC Mechanics and Sheet Metal Workers — Secondary but Serious Exposure Risk

-HVAC mechanics and sheet metal workers handled asbestos duct liner, vibration dampers, and insulated equipment containing materials from Crane Co., Combustion Engineering, and other manufacturers.
+HVAC mechanics and sheet metal workers handled asbestos duct liner, vibration dampers, and insulated equipment containing materials, and other manufacturers.
 Work inside air-handling units or above drop ceilings routinely disturbed settled asbestos debris accumulated over decades of building operation.
 Fabricating and cutting asbestos-containing duct components released fibers directly into the worker’s breathing zone, often in spaces with no meaningful air movement.

 Sheet metal workers employed on federal contracts in central Kentucky frequently worked across multiple institutional facilities — university buildings, federal offices, and VA campuses — during the same career, creating multi-site exposure histories that can support claims against multiple defendants and asbestos trust funds simultaneously.
 Under Kentucky’s one-year deadline, a sheet metal worker diagnosed in January must have a claim filed by the following January — and the legal groundwork for multi-site, multi-defendant claims requires time that evaporates the moment you delay calling an attorney.